-Notwithstanding any other provision in the Contract, payments under the Fixed LS Price, as indicated in section 1.2.2, will be made on the progress draw following completion and acceptance of each submission and the payments will be broken down, as follows:
+Notwithstanding any other provision in the Contract, payments for this item will be made on the progress draw following completion and acceptance of each submission and the payments will be broken down, as follows:

-5% of Fixed LS Price will be paid upon submission of a Preliminary Schedule acceptable to the Region. [if not required, add 5% to .4]

-10% of Fixed LS Price will be paid upon submission of a Detailed Schedule acceptable to the Region.
+10% will be paid upon submission of a Detailed Schedule acceptable to the Region.

-15% of Fixed LS Price will be paid upon submission of a Final Baselined Detailed Schedule acceptable to the Region.
+15% will be paid upon submission of a Final Baselined Detailed Schedule acceptable to the Region.

-Remaining 70% of the Fixed LS Price – Payment will be prorated monthly over the remaining Contract time, including any extensions to the Contract time and each monthly prorated amount will be paid, provided that, each monthly update of the schedule and Narrative Progress Report are submitted and accepted in accordance with the Contract Documents.
+Remaining 75% – Payment will be prorated monthly over the remaining Contract time, including any extensions to the Contract time and each monthly prorated amount will be paid, provided that, each monthly update of the schedule and Narrative Progress Report are submitted and accepted in accordance with the Contract Documents.

 No payments will be made for incomplete or unacceptable submissions based on the criteria outlined in section 1.6.